Legal Docs Hub

 • Hosting & infrastructure (EU data centers).

-• Qualified Trust Service Provider (QTSP) for the qualified e‑seal.
+• Qualified Trust Service Provider (QTSP) for the qualified e‑seal and time‑stamping.

-• Email/support/CRM/billing tools used for B2B contracting and support.
+• Email delivery (Amazon SES, EU region) and support/CRM/billing tools used for B2B contracting and support.

 Other recipients